PrasunDutta007/Proxy-Meet/README.md

 1. **Download OBS Studio:**
    - Go to [OBS Studio](https://obsproject.com/)
    - Download the installer for Windows
-   - Run the installer and complete the installation
+   - Run the installer and complete the installation (make sure the installation location is in `C:\Program Files\`)

 #### 6.2 Configuration: